Maiphuongtuyen/Maiphuongtuyen/README.md

+## Hi there 👋😊
+# 💫 About Me:
-## Hi there 👋😊 I'm Mai Phuong Tuyen<br>Welcome to my GitHub!
+I'm Mai Phuong Tuyen.
+Welcome to my GitHub!
 I'm currently searching for an entry-level position in data, and I'm excited to share my journey with you.
 I love exploring data, learning new things, and creating projects that help me grow as a data analyst.<br>Feel free to look around, and if you want to chat or collaborate, I'd love to connect!

-# 💫 About Me:

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/mai-phuong-tuyen/)